db0sch/linux_laptops/README.md

 ![boromir_meme](https://i.imgflip.com/18xlvc.jpg)

 ## important rules
-- try to avoid consumer laptops. they might carry some bios/uefi restrictions which prevent installing linux on these machines. professional series laptops are more suitable (but might be more expensive)
+- avoid consumer laptops. they might carry some bios/uefi restrictions which prevent installing linux on these machines. professional series laptops are more suitable (but might be more expensive)
 - avoid touch screen:
   1. linux UI not very touch compatible
   2. might create issues
 - avoid Nvidia graphics card: always prefer intel graphic cards as they provide open source drivers.
 Nvidia can cause issues which are difficult to debug.
 The situation might be better now though (with the `nouveau` drivers).
 I invite you to check the best linux compatible nvidia cards on the web (more info here: https://wiki.archlinux.org/index.php/NVIDIA)
+- avoid exotic brands (unless they are officialy supporting linux).
+The common models and brands are well documented by the community.
+Easier for troubleshouting.

 ## brands